-The Owners' Association of the OTBID as defined in Streets and Highways Code section 36614.5 will be the Oakland Convention and Visitors Bureau, doing business as Visit Oakland.
-The corporation is a private, not-for-profit, 501(c)(6) organization, which currently has an 18-member board of directors and 10 full time staff.
+Pursuant to Streets and Highways Code Section 36621, the Owners' Association of the OTBID 2018, as defined in Streets and Highways Code Section 36612, will be the Oakland Convention and Visitors Bureau, doing business as Visit Oakland.
+Visit Oakland is a private, not-for-profit, 501(c)(6) organization, which currently has an 18-member Board of Directors and 10 full time staff.
 Nine of the current Directors are hoteliers, as required by the Visit Oakland bylaws.
-In addition to the OTBID funds, Visit Oakland is supported by a dedicated hotel tax, Measure C, which was passed by voters in 2009.
+In addition to OTBID 2018 funds, Visit Oakland is supported by a dedicated hotel tax, Measure C, which was passed by voters in 2009, and the assessment revenues collected under the OTIBD 2015 starting August 1, 2015.
 The mission of Visit Oakland is to increase tourism's economic impact to Oakland through destination development and brand management.
-Pursuant to a written agreement to be signed with the City, Visit Oakland will provide the services for the OTBID.
+Pursuant to a written agreement to be signed with the City, Visit Oakland will provide the services for the OTBID 2018.